VincentG2021/VincentG2021/README.md

 - .............misc..........culture..........
 - .....curiosity.......and...........juggling !

-### With BeCode, I will do my best to :
+### With BeCode, I did my best to :
 - develop soft & hard skills
 - collaborate with various human beings
-- flourish among projects achievement (misunderstanding can sometimes be frightening)
+- flourish among projects achievement

-So I'm looking forward to learn and practice, discover several tools, work as a team & with communities.
+I learned and practice a lot, discovered many different tools, and worked as a team.

-#### Three things I would value the most to work together :
+#### Three things I would value @ work :
 - group confidence, interdependance
 - multiplicity and variety of challenges
 - surprises